 Vetting Process: Questions That Separate Real Experts from Generalists

 When evaluating potential speakers, specific questions reveal their actual expertise level.
-For AI speakers, ask about their experience with specific model architectures: "Can you explain the differences between GPT, BERT, and Claude architectures and when you'd choose each?"
+For AI speakers, ask about their experience with specific model architectures: "Can you explain the differences between GPT, Claude, and open-source alternatives like Llama, and when you'd choose each?"
 Generic responses indicate surface-level knowledge.

 Ask tech speakers about integration challenges: "How do you help organizations balance AI investments with existing cybersecurity and infrastructure priorities?"
 Strong tech speakers provide detailed frameworks for managing these competing priorities.